TroyGarseauh/Tips-and-Tricks/README.md

 ## Closing Thoughts

-* If you're using TypeScript Tips please make sure you run the latest version if something doesn't work.
 _{If you see something wrong please raise an issue so I can fix it.
-You are encouraged to do what I did better and tell me about it :) thank you for helping me grow.}_
+You are encouraged to do what I did better and tell me about it :) thank you for helping me grow.
+Now I'm off to go get my fist Tech Job!}_

 ## Contact Me
 _{Twitter: @troygarseauh